ember-learn/ember-blog/source/2019-08-08-ember-3-12-released.md

 For more information about Ember's LTS policies, see the [announcement blog post](http://emberjs.com/blog/2016/02/25/announcing-embers-first-lts.html) and [builds page](http://emberjs.com/builds/).

 Ember.js 3.12 is an incremental, backwards compatible release of Ember with bugfixes, performance improvements, and minor deprecations.
-There is COUNT (#) new feature, COUNT (#) deprecations, and COUNT (#) bugfixes in this version.
+There is zero (0) new features, zero (0) deprecations, and several bugfixes in this version.

-#### New Features (2)
+#### New Features (0)

-First new feature (1 of 2)

-Second new feature (2 of 2)
+There are no new features in Ember.js 3.12.

 #### Deprecations (0)

+There are no deprecations added in Ember.js 3.12

 Deprecations are added to Ember.js when an API will be removed at a later date.
 Each deprecation has an entry in the deprecation guide describing the migration path to a more stable API.
 Deprecated public APIs are not removed until a major release of the framework.

 Consider using the [ember-cli-deprecation-workflow](https://github.com/mixonic/ember-cli-deprecation-workflow) addon if you would like to upgrade your application without immediately addressing deprecations.

-For more details on changes in Ember.js 3.12, please review the [Ember.js VER.0 release page](https://github.com/emberjs/ember.js/releases/tag/vVER.0).
+For more details on changes in Ember.js 3.12, please review the [Ember.js 3.12 release page](https://github.com/emberjs/ember.js/releases/tag/v3.12.0).

 ---